Stopping Violence Against Women

 16 Days of Activism

-The 16 Days of Activism Against Gender Violence is an international campaign that starts on 25 November, International Day for the Elimination of Violence against Women and ends on 10 December, Human Rights Day.
-The campaign hopes to raise awareness about gender-based violence as a human rights issue at the local, national, regional and international level.
-As one of the participating organisations, Amnesty International concentrates on a different focus every year to stop violence against women worldwide.
+Starting on 25 November, 16 Days of Activism Against Gender Violence is a campaign that begins on 25 November (International Day for the Elimination of Violence Against Women) and ends on 10 December (Human Rights Day).
+The campaign raises awareness about gender-based violence as a human rights issue at a local, national and international level.
+Every year Amnesty supports 16 Days by focusing on a gender violence case.